pjsharpe07/kicking_and_screaming/README.md

 python raw_data_etl/fetch_player_data.py
 ```

-This loads some player data which you can then query like:
+It will prompt you for the year then loads some player data which you can then query like:

 ```
 SELECT *